 • A papule is a tubercle up to 0.5 cm in diameter that does not have a cavity inside.
 The element protrudes above the skin and can be felt.

-Diseases accompanied by a rash
+Diseases accompanied by rash

 Rash in newborns

-In the subacute period, peeling of the skin is characteristic, sometimes its thickening.
-This is due to the constant scratching of the affected areas.
+In the subacute period, peeling of the skin and sometimes thickening are characteristic.
+This is due to constant scratching of the affected areas.

 Only with a hereditary predisposition can the disease become chronic with the addition of asthma and allergic rhinitis (see treatment of atopic dermatitis in children).